 Conclusion

-For those who struggle to choose between these eight monitoring programs, we suggest using either our top choice, HWiNFO or HWMonitor.
+For those who struggle to choose between these eight monitoring programs, we suggest using either our top selection, HWiNFO or HWMonitor.

-Both provide enough information, are regularly updated, and function perfectly on any platform.
+Both provide adequate information, are regularly updated, and function flawlessly on any platform.